AskClaireGuiot/Exercise-6---Final-assignment/README.md

   1. Style the homepage for mobile
   2. Style the second page for mobile
   3. Add media queries to style the homepage for desktop
-  4. Add desktop styles for the other page
+  4. Add desktop styles for the second page

 **Step 4: Test the website**
   1. Validate your HTML and CSS